benfleis/brick-scii/README.md

 - Simplest Approach: Design + Plan/Execute are separate phases.
 Treat as layout with separate state machine.
 - Optimizing Strides is key, current solution is decent, will add more after first submit.
 - Full support and partial success for Bonus 1, but needs a few tweaks to fully work.
+- Perhaps best to start at `State` class for top-level reading.

 ## Brief Design Notes - Written BEFORE Coding